-Much of this progress is due to Israel's innovative abilities in the fields of applied sciences and technology as well as its highly educated workforce.
-A large proportion of Israeli graduates become specialists in telecommunications, software development and IT.
+Israel has a fairly resilient economy with a particularly strong technology sector.
+Much of this progress is due to Israel's innovative abilities in the fields of applied sciences and technology, as well as its highly educated workforce.
+Many Israeli graduates become specialists in telecommunications, software development and IT.

 Job market in Israel

-Within Israel, a huge amount of the workforce is employed in technical professions.
+Within Israel, a considerable proportion of the workforce is employed in technical professions.
 Israeli companies have staked a major claim in worldwide high-tech and telecommunications markets due to their specialisations and ability to excel in diverse technological applications.

-Key fields of technological innovation and expat employment are communications, computer hardware and software, information systems, finance, medicine, food processing and solar energy.
+Key fields of technological innovation and expat employment are communications, computer hardware and software, information systems, finance, medicine, law and marketing.
 Many foreigners also find employment teaching English.
-Expats with valid working visas will find countless opportunities to work in Israel and the potential for professional growth and development is extensive.

 Finding a job in Israel

 Most expats move to Israel with a job in hand.
-Foreigners who intend on taking up a position in Israel need to arrive in the country with a work permit.
-Expats who plan on immigrating as a Jew ('making Aliyah') may find the process easier as there are Aliyah organisations that can offer advice.
+Foreigners intending to occupy a position in Israel must obtain a work permit.
+Jewish expats who intend to immigrate ('making Aliyah') may find the process easier, as there are Aliyah organisations that can offer advice.

 Jobs can be found through online job portals, through listings in local newspapers and by directly contacting recruitment agencies.
-It can be beneficial to invest time in learning Hebrew as many job listings won't be in English.
-Learning the local language will not only be useful in the workplace but in social situations too.
+Investing time in learning Hebrew can be beneficial, as many job listings won't be in English.
+In Arab-owned businesses, prevalent in the north and areas like Nazareth, learning Arabic would be a boon.
+Learning the local languages will not only be useful in the workplace but in social situations too.

-Networking is also very important in Israel as most jobs are actually not advertised publically.
-So it is worth speaking to colleagues and other contacts about your job prospects as a personal recommendation can go a long way there.
+Networking is also crucial in Israel, as most jobs are not actually advertised publicly.
+It is worth speaking to colleagues and other contacts about potential job opportunities, as a personal recommendation can go a long way there.